CollectionAfrican Art Archive

 Summary

-This Dakakari equestrian figure is a rare surviving monument from the 17th–19th centuries — a powerful historical document of Nigerian aristocracy, erected to ensure the eternal prestige of a great leader and to serve as a focal point for ancestral veneration.
+This Dakakari equestrian figure is a rare surviving monument from the 19th to 20th century — a powerful historical document of Nigerian aristocracy, erected to ensure the eternal prestige of a great leader and to serve as a focal point for ancestral veneration.